chankrrn/WRO-FE-YBR/elec/elec_README.md

 ## Computing

-- Raspberry Pi 5
-- DFR0566 IO Expansion HAT
+The high-level computing system consists of the **Raspberry Pi 5** and **DFR0566 IO Expansion HAT**.

 ## Low-Level Control

-- Arduino UNO R4 Minima
+Low-level actuator and encoder control is handled by the **Arduino UNO R4 Minima**.

 ## Environmental Sensors

-- RPLiDAR C1
-- Raspberry Pi Night Vision Camera
+The robot uses the **RPLiDAR C1** for environmental geometry and the **Raspberry Pi Night Vision Camera** for visual traffic-pillar information.

 ## Orientation

-- Gravity BNO055 IMU
+The **Gravity BNO055 IMU** provides the relative heading reference.

 ## Motion Feedback

-- CHP-20GP-180 dual-phase encoder
+The **CHP-20GP-180 dual-phase encoder** provides motor-rotation feedback.

 ## Actuators

-- CHP-20GP-180 drive motor
-- GEEKSERVO steering servo
+The robot uses the **CHP-20GP-180 drive motor** and **GEEKSERVO steering servo**.

 ## Motor Control

-- L298P Motor Shield
+Drive-motor control is provided by the **L298P Motor Shield**.

 ## Main Power

-- Helicox 3S 11.1 V LiPo, 1100 mAh
+The main energy source is a **Helicox 3S 11.1 V 1100 mAh LiPo battery**.
+The battery measures approximately **12.6 V when fully charged**, while approximately **11.1 V is treated as the practical drivetrain-performance threshold**.

 ## Power Conversion

-- LM2596 — approximately 5.1 V Raspberry Pi branch
-- XL4015 — **[TODO: Confirm measured final output and connected loads]**
+The Raspberry Pi branch uses an **LM2596 adjusted to 5.1 V**, with **5.0 V measured at the Raspberry Pi input** under static power-on.

+The motor/control branch uses an **XL4015 adjusted to 11.1 V**, with **11.0 V measured at the downstream motor/control input** under static power-on.

+The exact list of devices connected directly to the XL4015 output should still be confirmed from the final wiring.

 ## Power Distribution

-- D1-2 positive distribution
-- PCT-21 common negative / ground
+Positive power distribution uses the **D1-2**, while the **PCT-21** provides common negative / ground distribution.

 ## Competition Interface

-- SPST main power switch
-- ZX-Switch01 start button
+The robot uses an **SPST main power switch** and **ZX-Switch01 start button**.

 ---